 You need only five ingredients to prepare this recipe.
 They are easy to find in every grocery store.
 Maybe you already have them in your pantry and fridge and don’t know what to do with them.

 This recipe is grain and gluten free.
 Therefore, it is suitable for people with celiac disease or gluten sensitivity.
-This flourless walnut cake is also dairy free and Paleo.
+This flourless walnut cake is also dairy free, heart healthy and Paleo.
 There is no butter or milk in the ingredients.

 Since it is made with coconut sugar this cake is also diabetic friendly.

 Unlike other desserts this one is not just empty calories.
 Walnuts apples and eggs are not only delicious but also, highly nutritious.
 With a single serving of that cake you consume protein, fiber, vitamins, minerals, and healthy monounsaturated fats.

 This tip is not related to this recipe, but I think that it is very helpful.
 When you buy fresh nuts that you don’t plan using right away store them in the refrigerator.
 They are going to last much longer.
 I store all my fresh nuts and nut flours in the refrigerator.